dorathyofoha/configure-ad/README.md

 <img src="https://i.imgur.com/jbCeryh.png" height="70%" width="70%"/>
 </p>
 <p>
 Now that Active Directory was all set up, I added two organizational units (OU) and a user.
 The OUs were _ADMINS and _EMPLOYEES, and the new user was “Jane Doe.”
 Jane was going to be an administrator, so I created her account inside the _ADMINS OU and added her as a member of Domain Admins.
-I logged out of the default account that I started with and logged back in as Jane.
+I logged out of the default account that I started with and logged back in as Jane Doe.
 </p>
 <br />